Texas LLC Name Search

 An illustration of a woman with a laptop looking up an LLC name in Texas.

-To look up an LLC in the state of Texas, you can follow these steps:
+To look up an LLC name availability in the state of Texas, you can follow these steps:

 2. Click on the “Business & Filings” tab in the top menu.